 In Europe, Nissan is pioneering futuristic R&D technologies to ensure that our roads are as safe as possible.
-According to a Nissan Dealer In Seattle, the automaker is even looking at existing technology that allows disabled people to maneuver their wheelchairs by thought transference alone.
+The automaker is even looking at existing technology that allows disabled people to maneuver their wheelchairs by thought transference alone.

 Nissan is hoping to adapt this technology, called Brain Machine Interface (BMI) systems, to the car and driver of the future.